 This being Disney, children are well looked after.
 There are 5 age-specific kid “clubs” onboard every Disney ship.

 The Nursery is for children 0-3 (those not yet potty trained).
-It’s billed at $9/hour, and you can book available time well in advance of your cruise.
-This booking tool will limit your ability to book online, but I’ve heard rumors of parents who have left their children in the Nursery for the entire day.
+It’s billed at $9/hour, and you can book available time well in advance of your cruise through the same tool that you used to book port excursions.
+This booking tool will limit your ability to book online in terms of the number of hours you can reserve in advance, but I’ve heard rumors of parents who have left their children in the Nursery for the entire day.
 This isn’t as awful as it may sound – it’s really a well-managed daycare facility.
 The children have activities, are well-guarded/secured, have snacks/meals, and even have a dedicated nap area (that actually looks pretty cozy – I wouldn’t mind napping there).

 Children able to go to the bathroom by themselves (seriously – CM’s will NOT go into a bathroom, even if your child has had an accident) through their early tweens are able to go to the next level up: the Oceaneer’s Club.
 As they mature through the OC, they can also go to the Oceaneer’s Lab.
 Technically these are two separate spaces (and can be physically separated if Disney needs to do so), but most kids fluidly explore both spaces during the day.
 But as two spaces, they’re also treated separately.
 Children in the OC are checked in/out by parents.
 Children in the OL can check themselves in and out, if so allowed by the parents.
 They also can provide meals/snacks throughout the day if desired… and even have a program where they’ll come get the kids at the formal dining rooms to go back to the clubs to play into the evening.